xeylou/testade.xeylou.fr/content/posts/stress-test/index.md

 ## introduction

-i wanted to share && keep at one place commands i find usefull to do stress tests && benchmarks on hosts (cpu, disk ,network, ram)
+i wanted to share && keep at one place commands i find usefull to do stress tests && benchmarks on hosts (cpu, disk, network, ram)

+i used then to test an app in over load situations

 i will also explain why i found them in particular extremely usefull && what they do